apache/tvm-rfcs/rfcs/assets/0101/spec.md

 ```

 The correspondence of the fields of `DLTensor` to `Buffer` will be discussed with the semantics for invoking a `PrimFunc`.

+## Program Organization

+Programs in TIR are provided using `IRModule`s, which are collections of global functions (both in TIR and other languages like Relay and Relax) each denoted by a `GlobalVar`.
+TIR is concerned only with `PrimFunc`s: Execution begins with a particular `PrimFunc`, which may have calls to other `PrimFunc`s or itself (recursively).

 ## Values